magnifiq/final-project-in-advanced-react-course-from-meta/README.md

 # final-project-in-advanced-react-course-from-meta

-The final project of Advanced React course that is offered by Meta
+# The final assignment was required to finish Advanced React course that is a part of the Meta Front-End Developer Professional Certificate

+--The necessarry requirements for this project you can find in INSTRUCTIONS.md

+--The project was released in 01/02/2023